UK Corporate Governance Code Reform

 Key Control Changes

-Beyond a new focus on ESG factors, the FRC’s proposals emphasise the strengthening of corporate risk management and internal controls, including audit controls.
-Key highlights of the control changes include:
+The most significant updates to the Code emphasise the strengthening of corporate risk management and internal controls, including audit controls.
+The key control-related changes include:

-Focus on controls: The scope of the new Corporate Governance Code will extend beyond financial controls, and refocus the term “material controls” to include “operational, reporting, and compliance” controls.
-The shift will allow for an emphasis on new control areas, such as sustainability reporting.
+Refocus on material controls: The scope of the new Corporate Governance Code will extend beyond financial controls, and refocus the term “material controls” to include “operational, reporting, and compliance” controls.
+The shift will allow for an emphasis on new control areas, such as those relating to sustainability.
+The Code makes clear that it is company boards that will decide what constitutes materiality, with consideration of the impact on the business, and on stakeholders and shareholders.

 Board accountability: Central to the new Corporate Governance Code is the idea of board accountability for internal control frameworks.
 In practice, the Code will require boards to make the following statements and declarations: